lancedb/vectordb-recipes/examples/databricks_DBRX_website_bot/README.md

 - `embed_model`: Huggingface model to use for embeddings.
 Default is `mixedbread-ai/mxbai-embed-large-v1`.
 - `uri`: URI of the vector store.
 Default is `~/tmp/lancedb_hogwarts`.
 - `force_create_embeddings`: Whether to force create embeddings.
 Default is `False`.
+- `illustrate`: Whether to illustrate the responses.
+Default is `True`.

+## MLX SDXL
+The MLX SDXL implementation is taken from MLX [examples repo](https://github.com/ml-explore/mlx-examples/tree/main/stable_diffusion).
+The implementation is modified a bit to make it work faster with the current application.